Spark and Vodafone deploy 'cops' and 'cows' to holiday black spots

 • Whakapunake (brand new site for coverage)

-• Taupo Bypass (brand new site for coverage)
+• Taupo Bypass (brand new site for capacity)

-• Whangamata Surf Club (brand new site for coverage)
+• Whangamata Surf Club (brand new site for capacity)

 • Kaipara Hills (brand new site for coverage)

-• Topuni (brand new site for additional capacity)
+• Topuni (brand new site for capacity)

 • Cromwell west (brand new site for additional capacity)